mloeks/rtg-ui/README.md

 * Known Bugs:
     * Inline bet updates in "current game" cards are not immediately reflected on the card and neither in the "open bets badge"
+    * Drawer Menu is too wide in desktop breakpoints --> due to changed matchMedia events, which are registered in GameCard.
+Move to more cross-cutting, top level component?
+    * Header display/disappearance is not animated anymore (AppBar overwrites CSS properties in Header.scss)

 ## Planned next features